jrasmusson/ios-starter-kit/autolayout/customView.md

 <img src="https://github.com/jrasmusson/ios-starter-kit/blob/master/autolayout/images/customview/basic2.png" alt="drawing" width="400"/>

 Here is a customer view, laid out in the view controller beside a `UILabel`.
-Nothing fancy going on.
-Straighup autolayout.
+Note how the `UIView` defines its own intrinsic content size.
+Hense we don't need any width height constraints as both the label and view have their sizes defined.

 ```swift
 import UIKit